 Cart 0

-follows his path from Pelican Island, Texas to Pelican, Alaska — a stretch of wild water where tides tell time and every cast carries a story.
+Captain Corder follows his path from Pelican Island, Texas to Pelican, Alaska — a stretch of wild water where tides tell time and every cast carries a story.

-What started as a life built around fishing has evolved into something more — a mission to capture the heart of small-town Alaska through faith, film, and the water.
+What started as a life built around fishing has evolved into something more — a mission to capture the heart of small-town Alaska through faith, film, adventure, and the water.

 🎥 The camera’s rolling.

-🎣 The reels are screaming.
+🎣 The rods are bending.

-And the stories are real.
+📖 And the stories are real.

 Captain Corder.